 Sportsbook Play of the Day

 Looking for a way to make NL Cy Young 2022 bets?
-You’re in luck: You can claim Caesars Sportsbook’s welcome bonus that grants you up to $1,100 in first-bet insurance when you use the code GAMEDAYCZR.
+You’re in luck: You can claim Caesars Sportsbook’s welcome bonus that grants you a risk-free bet up to $1,500 when you sign up using the code .

 Read Chris Wassel’s Caesars Sportsbook review for more insight and get your welcome bonus below, or continue reading our NL Cy Young picks.